chiefastro/aim-aie7-demo-day/plan.md

   - Transaction Simulator produces a receipt and updates wallet
   - Live demo runs in <5 minutes end-to-end

+**Key Success Metrics**:
-**Key Success Metric**: **Zero bespoke MCP servers** - one universal server works with all merchants through standardized ACP skills, while maintaining all original offer discovery, attribution, and settlement functionality.
+- **Zero bespoke MCP servers** - one universal server works with all merchants through standardized ACP skills
+- **Zero manual merchant integration** - Auto-ACP toolkit automatically discovers and integrates new merchants
+- **Universal scalability** - any merchant website can be automatically converted to ACP compliance

 **Timeline Note**: ACP SDK and Universal Commerce MCP Server are implemented in Day 4.5, after restaurant agents are working with ACP skills, enabling us to test the universal approach with real, compliant agents.